rtc-io/rtc-quickconnect/README.md

 - `channel:closed => function(id, label)`

+  Emitted when the channel has been closed, works when a connection has been closed or the channel itself has been closed.

 - `channel:closed:%label% => function(id, label)`

+  The label specific equivalent of `channel:closed`.

 ### Stream Level Events

+- `stream:added => function(id, label, stream, data)`

+  The `stream:added` event is triggered when an `RTCPeerConnection` has successfully been established to another peer that contains remote streams.
+Additionally, if you are using quickconnect in it's "reactive" mode then you will also receive `stream:added` events as streams are dynamically added to the connection by the remote peer.

+- `stream:added:%label% => function(id, label, stream, data)`

+  This is the label specific equivalent of the standard `stream:added` event, which is useful when you are only interested in a specific stream that might be broadcast by the remote peer.

+- `stream:removed => function(id, label)`

+- `stream:removed:%label% => function(id, label)`

 ## Example Usage (using data channels)